Fundamentals of Enumerations

 Private Sub cmdDisplay_Click() txtMember1 = SingleFamily txtMember2 = Townhouse txtMember3 = Condominium txtMember4 = Unknown End Sub

-Remember that each member of an enumeration has a specify number.
+Remember that each member of an enumeration has a specific number.
 You can access a member by using that number.
 Here is an example:

 Private Sub cmdDisplay_Click() Dim houseType As HouseTypes houseType = 12 End Sub